Do you need to get motivated and power up your life? Help is at hand…

-Statistics show that only 8% of us manage to keep New Year resolutions.
+Statistics show that only 8% of us manage to keep new year resolutions.
 The fact that this number is so low suggests that there’s something making this challenge difficult.
-The odds are stacked against us from the start.
+Are the the odds stacked against us from the start?

 New Year Goals